 Eating a diet rich in brightly colored produce can help protect you against breast cancer.
 The National Cancer Institute found that women who ate lots of carotenoid-rich fruits and vegetables had a lower risk of developing certain types of breast cancer.
 Carotenoids contain compounds that help regulate cell growth, defense, and repair.
 When shopping, fill your cart with a variety of colored produce like carrots, squash, sweet potatoes, and dark leafy greens.

-Omega-3 fatty acids are a good source of lignans -- compounds that may have a weak estrogen effect.
+are a good source of lignans -- compounds that may have a weak estrogen effect.
 When a weak estrogen-like substance takes the place of your body’s natural strong estrogen in a breast cell’s estrogen receptor, then the weak substance can act as a relative anti-estrogen.
 By acting in this way, lignans might help work against breast cancer that depends on estrogen for its growth.

 Getting your Omega-3's is easy!
 The following are the top 10 omega rich foods-- flax seeds, walnuts, sardines, salmon, beef, soybeans, tofu, shrimp, brussels sprouts, and cauliflower.